LLNL/RAJA/docs/sphinx/user_guide/tutorial/nested_loop_reorder.rst

   * Nested loop reordering (i.e., loop interchange)
   * RAJA strongly-types indices

-In :ref:`loop_elements-nested-label`, we introduced the basic mechanics in RAJA for representing nested loops.
+In :ref:`loop_elements-kernel-label`, we introduced the basic mechanics in RAJA for representing nested loops.
 In :ref:`matrixmultiply-label`, we presented a complete example using RAJA nested loop features.
 The following example shows the nested loop interchange process in more detail.